APPIC Program Match Number 150912

 Number of Internship Positions: 3

 A central clinical experience for all Pediatric Psychology Track interns is the consultation/liaison service.
-Inpatient consultations reflect the diversity of the Nationwide Children's Hospital general pediatric mandate and are received from various services, including the burn unit, Hematology/Oncology, Physical Medicine & Rehabilitation, Pulmonary, Gastroenterology, Neurology, NICU/PICU, and Endocrinology.
+Inpatient consultations reflect the diversity of the Nationwide Children's Hospital general pediatric mandate and are received from various services, including the burn unit, Hematology/Oncology, Physical Medicine & Rehabilitation, Pulmonary, Gastroenterology, Neurology, NICU/PICU, Cardiology, and Endocrinology.
 As one of the largest consultation services in the hospital, the Department of Psychology completes over 2000 inpatient consultations per year.

 In addition to more “traditional” outpatient therapy cases, interns also carry cases with a predominantly biofeedback approach to treatment.
 Interns take part in biofeedback seminars and utilize multiple biofeedback modalities as they work with patients.
+In addition to traditional outpatient feeding therapy, interns also have the opportunity to work as part of the intensive outpatient feeding program, utilizing evidence based behavioral strategies to work on quickly increasing variety of foods and decreasing use of supplemental formulas or tube feedings.

 Pediatric psychology interns work five days per week, although rotating responsibility for coverage of weekend consultations is necessary (approximately one weekend every 6 weeks).
 Hours worked per week vary, but are generally 40-50, depending on case load, special interests, and consultation coverage.